IriLrnr/EvIBM/README.md

 ## Installation <a name="install"></a>

-If you need, here's how to install make
+Here's how to install make

 ```bash
 $ sudo apt install build.essentials
 ```

-To read the output, in Linux, you may have to download sxiv to open the gif, so if you need:
+To read the output, in Linux, you may have to download sxiv to open the gif:
 ```bash
 $ sudo apt install sxiv
 ```